ArneCL/BlogPosts/flexbox-simple-explainer.md

 You'd leave these blank, in this case.

 If you wanted to the last item to be aligned, not to the bottom, but to the middle, you could set align-self: center on that item.
-You could also use 'flex-basis' to give that item at least 50% of the space down the flex-direction axis
+You could also use 'flex-basis' to give it 50% of the space down the flex-direction axis

 If you played with any of the flex-grow or flex-shrink properties, it'd no longer be aligned down the middle of the flex-direction, since it'd start taking up all the space available in the case of flex-grow: 1, with flex-grow: 2 meaning take up twice as much room as the item with flex-grow: 1.